nathancarter/group-explorer/docs/visualizerExemplar.md

 # Visualizer exemplar

 This is the pattern used to write the visualizers like CayleyDiagram and Multtable.
-The entire code of example is shown below, with comments interspersed.
+The entire code of example is contained below, with comments interspersed.

 ## Visualizer invocation